lillallol/temp/README.md

     const add : IAdd = (a,b) => a+b;
     ```

-is not enforced.
+is not enforced and hence many advantages are lost.

 <details>
-<summary>The advantages you get by sticking to sepration of intend and
-implementation are a lot.</summary>
+<summary>The advantages.</summary>

 <details>
 <summary>1.
 Maintainable public api.</summary>